 At Finca Teresita, Emilio decided to systematically renovate the coffee trees.
 So far, about half the farm has been renovated, replacing the old trees with Red Catuai and Villa Sarchi.

 In order to better understand the coffee’s performance in relation to the harvest, the Gamboas spend time tasting and comparing coffees from each harvest day.
-Emilio and Laura chose an environmentally sustainable path by using minimal amounts of water when their micro mill started processing in 2006.
-They float their cherry to separate out the top quality, mechanically demucilage it, float it again for a second density separation, soak in tanks and finally dry it on raised beds in the sun.
+Emilio and Laura chose an environmentally sustainable path when they built their micro mill by using minimal amounts of water.
+They float their cherry to separate for top quality.
+When they mechanically demucilage it, they leave 5-10% of the mucilage intact on the bean when they remove the fruit of the cherry, which rides the line between honey and washed processed coffee and creates a sweeter and more viscous cup.
+Then they float it again for a second density separation and soak it in tanks.
+When space and weather permit, they dry the parchment on raised beds in the sun for 2-4 days and then complete the drying process on patios or in guardiolas (mechanical dryers).
 For Tuto, the mill is a dream.
 He works as hard as he did when he was 15, with no intention of retiring.
-Montes de Oro reflects this history: the prize is attained over time, after much effort and sacrifice.